cbattle12/Quantified-Self/README.md

 [model_selection](https://github.com/cbattle12/Quantified-Self/blob/main/model_selection.ipynb)

-Second of three notebooks chronicling the ML model building process: in this one I perform model selection by doing a random search of hyper parameter space to find the best parameter set for the models I consider.Analysis
+Second of three notebooks chronicling the ML model building process: in this one I perform model selection by doing a random search of hyper parameter space to find the best parameter set for the models I consider.
+Note that this notebook takes a long time to run (on the order of an hour on a so-so laptop) with the default number of search iterations.
+I've also erased all the model training outputs to make it more readable.

 [model_comparison](https://github.com/cbattle12/Quantified-Self/blob/main/model_comparison.ipynb)